Transportation Systems Academy

-Grade 9:Automotive Service-This course introduces basic automotive skills and job opportunities in the auto repair industry.
+- Automotive Service: This course introduces basic automotive skills and job opportunities in the auto repair industry.
 Topics include engine theory, automotive service and preventive maintenance.
 Safety standards for handling of tools, equipment and chemicals are emphasized.
 Students learn basic operation and repair of all automobile systems with emphasis given to engine units and operational principles.
 Guest lecturers, field trips to local industries and written research supplement hands-on classroom activities.

 - Courses in this pathway prepare students to perform all areas of automotive repair.
 Instruction will focus on installation, inspection and troubleshooting of automotive brake and electrical systems.
 Small engine instruction teaches the basic mechanical workings of small engines including governors, ignition systems and cylinder heads.
 Additional study in the future of alternative fuels and fabrication principles are aligned with research and development of performance vehicles.

-Successful completion of this pathway prepares students for Automotive Service Excellence (ASE) Technician Certification.
+- Successful completion of this pathway prepares students for Automotive Service Excellence (ASE) Technician Certification.
 Opportunities for competition through Skills-USA exist during all high school years.

-Primary Collision Repair Courses
+- Primary Collision Repair Courses

 - Courses in this pathway focus on the necessary skills of structural analysis, surface preparation, painting, welding, refinishing, panel alignment and estimating.
 Advanced courses focus on unibody and frame straighten repair.
 Students who successfully complete this pathway are prepared to go into immediate employment, apprenticeship training or technical college training.
 Like Auto Technology, students will have opportunities for job shadowing, internships, and cooperative learning.
 Skill development is often demonstrated through the student organization of Skills-USA.